-Today I am here to talk about vital flaws we make when sending out an email retail campaign, 11 flaws in fact.
-This may be a lot to identify but we make flaws that we don’t even realise so as a marketer I would like to outline the flaw and give you all a solution that will increase open rates by a mile!
+There are vital flaws we make when sending out an email retail campaign, 11 flaws in fact.
+This may be a lot to identify but we make flaws that we don’t even realise.
+This blog will outline the flaws and give you all a solution that will increase open rates by a mile!

 It doesn’t have to be a “Moon pig” card or anything like that; it just has to be direct to the target market you are sending it to.
 Don’t settle for writing “Dear Mr/Mrs”, “Hello Team”.
 Include the person’s name and use the right software to do so.
 I use Mailchimp which has a Personalised “To” Field.
 The website itself picks up peoples first and last names from email addresses in the email list selected and applies it to the email.
 If you are sending out a mass emails it excludes the names from going to other people in the recipients, it is easy and free to use!